TechieDrixx/the-FirstLore/README.md

 The deal is simple: desperation becomes volunteering.
 KavTech buys it cheap and sells it high, and all the while they keep charts and numbers on their screens.
 Panic starts out sharp and jagged, but with every credit added, with every meal guaranteed, the line dips.
 A curve that slides down smooth as oil.

-And KavTech scientists smile at that curve, because to them it isn't fear anymore…it's data.
+And KavTech scientists smile at that curve, because to them it isn't fear anymore...it's data.

 Naron is cold, industrial, pragmatic and a natural home for KavTech's asteroid bastions.
 Here, Lopati engineers shape hulls and cloister decks, building stress-dampers and dispersal systems for the Behemoth.
 In exchange, KavTech provides resonance stabilizers powered by refined Trilium that keep Lopati-owned Naron factories from tearing themselves apart under strain.